ajba1973/ms1-3cbco/README.md

 - The footer provides a small part about who the company is and where they are located, with relevant useful links and contact details available on each page.
 - Use of the back to top button to further enhance the user experience, social media links and contact details.

+## Our Beers

+- Common elements of Navbar, jumbotron, a marketing section with the offer and the footer.
+- Contains 6 cards of the beers produced, three core and three seasonal with their specifications, each with buttons to order.
+- I used a deck of cards (Bootstrap) instead, as it was more visually appealing and better formatted across devices.

+## Tour

+- Common Elements Navbar, Alert Bar, Marketing section with the specific offer for the tour and Footer.
+- It contains an animated image of the brewery and offers us to book a tour to the brewery with its corresponding CTA.
+From which we will fill out an application to book the tour.
+- A carousel of images of key elements of the craft brewery

+### Features Left to Implement

+- More product: I would have liked to expand the list of services such as the tap room menu as well as a downloadable menu of food and beers.
+As well as the takeway option for limerick city.